voxel51/fiftyone/docs/source/user_guide/dataset_zoo/index.rst

 API reference
 -------------

-The Dataset Zoo can be accessed via Python library and the CLI.
+The Dataset Zoo can be accessed via the Python library and the CLI.
 Consult the API reference below to see how to download, load, and manage zoo datasets.

 .. custombutton::